yohanse/Instagram-Clone/README.md

 ## Overview

 This project is an Instagram clone with a Flutter frontend and a Django backend.
 The backend provides RESTful endpoints for managing posts, reels, user profiles, messages, and more.
 The frontend interacts with these endpoints to create a seamless user experience similar to Instagram.
+The mobile code is written in a way that allows for easy integration, following Reso Coder's clean architecture strategy, which is based on principles by Robert C. Martin (Uncle Bob).

 ## Table of Contents